beovideskevin/eldiletante/README.md

 # Art Gallery

-This is my art gallery.
+This is an art gallery I built for my own artwork.
+I have shown these in several galleries around the world.

 Check it out here: [www.eldiletante.com](https://www.eldiletante.com)

 Check the [VR show](https://oncyber.io/kevinbcasas) as well.